aditygrg2/pdf-password-icici-cracker/README.md

 # pdf-password-icici-cracker

-Use this code to run a brute force password find on ICICI Credit Cards statements.
+Script to run a brute force password find on ICICI Credit Cards statements.